-Here are the top 5 countries in Europe to work.
+top 5 countries in Europe to study and work

 Germany has remained consistently at the top of many lists for the past three years, and rightly so.
 It sits at number 2 with one of the lowest unemployment rates in the whole of Europe, at 3.6%.
 Offering job security, great affordable housing, travel connectivity and safety.
 If you have vocational qualifications, plus some understanding of the German language, great news the chances of gaining employment are high for you.
 With chemicals (BASF), engineering (Volkswagen Group, BMW, Bosch), electronics (Siemens) and telecoms (Telekom) on the rise, job opportunities are looking good.